-CurveBeam AI systems utilize very low tube current (5 - 6.5 mA) which results in reduced radiation dose to the patient.
+CurveBeam AI systems utilize very low tube current, as low as 5 mA, which results in reduced radiation dose to the patient.
 The images will appear noisier, but the trabecular detail and desired diagnostic information is not compromised.
+The HiRise includes protocol settings up to 20 mA, allowing for better image quality in patients with a larger body habitus.

 The weight bearing aspect of the scans depicting true bio-mechanical alignment of bones under natural load bearing conditions is the most crucial and unique advantage of the pedCAT, LineUP and HiRise scans.
+5